-You’ve seen the Cat designations, Cat5e and Cat6 and Cat6a, plenty.
-If you work in more powerful internet settings you might even be familiar with Cat7.
-The general rule is that a higher number is a newer technology and can support higher data rates.
 Then again, that’s the obvious stuff.
-To be more specific, Cat5 operates at 100 MHz and can transfer data at speeds up to 100 Mbps.
+To be more specific, Cat5 operates at 100 MHz and can transfer data at speeds up to 1000 Mbps.
 Cat6 works at 250 MHz and can get up to 1 Gbps.
 Cat7 ups the ante substantially with 600 MHz and 10 Gbps rates.
 This is a simplification.
 There are variations on each cable and some arrangements can boost or inhibit performance, but these are the numbers for which each category is tested and vetted.

 The reason Cat8 is turning heads is because it is jumping several iterations in performance.
 It uses 2 Ghz signals to move data from 25 Gbps (Cat8.1) to 40 Gbps (Cat8.2).
 It’s a serious upgrade, and the implications are turning heads across IT fields.

-Cat8 Ethernet is still not widely available (we do have it available!), but the demand is already strong.
-Data centers are itching for a scalable copper cable that can compete with fiber optics.
+With Cat8 Ethernet becoming more available, data centers are itching for a scalable copper cable that can compete with fiber optics.
 With the rise of data transmission due to the exponential increase in the volume of data stored, the rapid centralization of data to the cloud, and the ever increasing bandwidth available through broadband and 5G network hardware manufacturers, IT managers, and Data center engineers are constantly looking for quick, easy, and cheaper ways of moving more data.
 Outside of fiber, CAT8 is the new "go-to" cabling solution.
-Basically, any operation that needs to scale fiber optics might be looking to substitute Cat8 instead over the next few years.
+Basically, any operation that needs to scale fiber optics will be looking to substitute with Cat8.

 To order or if you have any questions, please contact one of our Ethernet Cabling Experts today.